 Habits are the compound interests of self-improvement.
 We are taught that we need goals to aim at.
-But nobody talks about the systems that we need to apply every day to reach those goals.
-The systems we need to have are the correct habits repeated over long periods.
+But nobody talks about the systems we must apply daily to reach those goals.
+The systems we need are the correct habits repeated over long periods.
 Our outcomes are lagging results of our everyday behavior.
-If we want to change our current results, we need to change our present behavior.
+If we want to change our current results, we must change our present behavior.
 The good news is that it doesn’t matter how successful or unsuccessful we are.
-What matters are the habits we’re currently working on acquiring for ourselves?
+What matters are the habits we’re currently working on acquiring for ourselves.

-Good habits can improve the quality of our lives and help us to achieve things that we want.
-Habits like running in the mornings will increase our energy and keep us fit.
+Good habits can improve the quality of our lives and help us achieve what we want.
+Habits like morning running will increase our energy and keep us fit.
 Creating healthy habits is challenging unless you know the right strategies to practice today.
 We’ll take a look at James Clear’s book called Atomic Habits to learn the easy and proven way to build new habits and break old ones.
-The book gives excellent advice for hacking habits in a way that’s going to cause a long-term change in life.
+The book gives excellent advice for hacking habits in a way that will cause a long-term change in life.

 James Clear is an American journalist or author known for Habits Master.
 He is also a speaker focused on decision-making and continuous improvement.
 His work has appeared in the New York Times, Times magazine, Entrepreneur magazine, and CBS.

 James also created the Habits Academy, the premier training platform for organizations and individuals.
 They are interested in building habits in life and work.
 He has built his all-around platform habits.
-His book ‘Atomic Habits’ has sold more than 4 million copies worldwide and translated into 50+ languages.
+His book ‘Atomic Habits’ has sold over 4 million copies worldwide and has been translated into 50+ languages.

 Atomic Habits Book Summary

-In the very beginning, the author lets you know what an atomic habit is.
+The author initially lets you know what an atomic habit is.
 So he talks about how to build better habits in four simple steps.
-Those four simple steps are to make it obvious, make it attractive, make it easy and satisfying.
-They argue that if you’re able to do this and change your habits, it helps you from being merely good to being great.
+Those four simple steps make it obvious, attractive, easy, and satisfying.
+They argue that if you can do this and change your habits, it helps you from being merely good to being great.
 There are so many quotes in this book.

 The first thing that order emphasizes is that little habits have huge power to change a life.
-But people often underestimate little habits because of no immediate impact that we can see.
-If you are out of shape today and you go for a run, then you’ll be still out of shape tomorrow.
-If you keep running for six months, then your physical conditioning will improve, and you’ll likely lose some weight as well.
-Little changes are adding up, and eventually, they deliver massive results.
-Just remember that this is how bad habits can creep up to you as well.
+But people often underestimate little habits because we can see no immediate impact.
+If you are out of shape today and go for a run, you’ll still be out of shape tomorrow.
+If you keep running for six months, your physical conditioning will improve, and you’ll likely lose some weight.
+Little changes add up, and eventually, they deliver massive results.
+Just remember that this is how bad habits can creep up on you.

-The next topic author describes understanding habit loops.
+The next topic author describes is understanding habit loops.
 The habit loop consists of three elements.
 There is a cue routine and reward.
 These three elements are consistent for all the habits.
 The habit loop is a framework for understanding how habits work.
-Also, it’s up to you to identify each component to modify existing habits or replace them with new ones.
+Also, it’s up to you to identify each component to modify or replace existing habits with new ones.

-If you have a bad habit of wasting time on social media, this might be a notification.
+This might be a notification if you have a bad habit of wasting time on social media.
 That makes you check out your phone.
 Once you pick up the phone and read the message, you feel the temptation to get some dopamine.
 So you perform a routine of checking out Facebook and watching some videos.
 This will give you the desired reward, a little dose of dopamine.

-Making progress feels great, and that’s what the final strategy comes into play, and that is tracking your habits.
-You can use the Seinfeld method, getable calendar, and every day you make the habit, you mark the day with a big X. After a few days, you will have created a chain, and then your goal is not to break the chain for as long as possible.
-You can also use one of many habit tracking apps available on the app.
+Making progress feels great, and that’s when the final strategy comes into play: tracking your habits.
+You can use the Seinfeld method, a getable calendar, and every day you make the habit, you mark the day with a big X. After a few days, you will have created a chain, and then your goal is not to break the chain for as long as possible.
+You can also use one of many habit-tracking apps available on the app.

 Author: James Clear